apache/druid/docs/tutorials/tutorial-latest-by.md

 For instance, if updates constitute 1-5% of your data, you'll get good query performance, if updates constitute 50%+ of your data, your queries will be slow.

-To mitigate this, you can set up a periodic batch ingestion job that reindexes modified data into a new datasource for direct querying without grouping to reduce the cost of these queries by pre-computing and storing the latest values.
+To mitigate this, you can set up a periodic batch ingestion job that re-indexes modified data into a new datasource for direct querying without grouping to reduce the cost of these queries by pre-computing and storing the latest values.
 Note that your view of the latest data will not be up to date until the next refresh happens.

 Alternatively, you can perform ingestion-time aggregation using LATEST_BY and append updates with streaming ingestion into a rolled up datasource.
 Appending into a time chunk adds new segments and does not perfectly roll up data, so rows may be partial rather than complete rollups, and you may have multiple partially rolled up rows.
 In this case, you still need to use the GROUP BY query for correct querying of the rolled up data source.
 You can tune automatic compaction to significantly reduce the number of stale rows and improve your performance.